 Mike.
 He comes off as too conservative and opinionated, but he clearly loves his family and friends and is willing to do anything to help them (as evidenced by helping Kristin raise Boyd).

 Like a Son to Me: Mike treats Boyd like the son he never had more than his grandson.
 It's implied that part of the reason for his hostility towards Ryan is due to the fact that Mike was essentially Boyd's father for the first five years of his life and doesn't want Ryan to take the role from him.

-Motive Misidentification: After Kristin tells Mike and Vanessa Eve's boyfriend will be going with her and their squad on a Junior ROTC camping weekend, they assume she wanted to have a romantic getaway with him and forbid her to go.
-Eve gets upset and tells Kristin that she wanted to go on the trip because she practiced for an entire year for the competitions that are being held and she didn't even want her boyfriend there because she's afraid his lackluster skills will cost her squad victory.
+Motive Misidentification: After Kristin tells Mike and Vanessa Eve's boyfriend Justin will be going with her and their squad on a Junior ROTC camping weekend, they assume she wanted to have a romantic getaway with him and forbid her to go.
+Eve gets upset and tells Kristin that she wanted to go on the trip because she practiced for an entire year for the competitions that are being held and she didn't even want Justin there because she's afraid his lackluster skills will cost her squad victory.

 My Beloved Smother: Kristin tends to be very overprotective of Boyd (she makes him wear water wings in the bathtub).